Haszb/Rakuten/README.md

         |   |  ├── image_test

 5. Prepare the dataset:
-    - `python src/data/make_dataset.py data/raw data/preprocessed`
+    - `python3 src/data/make_dataset.py data/preprocessed`

 6. Train the models:
-    - `python src/main.py`
+    - `python3 src/main.py`

 7. Make predictions:
-    - `python src/predict.py` (Example usage for custom paths is provided in the README)
+    - `python3 src/predict.py` (Example usage for custom paths is provided in the README)

 8. Place a `.env` file at the root of your local directory.
 The content to be inserted is as follows:
     - SECRET_KEY=YOUR_SECRET_KEY